Lyft: Fraud (fare manipulation, account sharing, duplicates) deactivation appeal

 - Trip/payment records showing legitimate activity

-- proof a flagged pattern was a system error (e.g., a single household explaining a 'duplicate' flag)
+- Proof a flagged pattern was a system error (e.g., a single household explaining a 'duplicate' flag)

-The angle that actually works
+What actually works